Holzi131/Yalu1021/README.md

 Create a fork of the repository, make your changes and then create a pull request.
 Please be sure to check if the pull request has been made before, before creating a new one.
 Note, any pull requests adding IOKit headers will be closed.
 Please respect copyright laws, and do not distribute / download IOKit headers from unofficial sources: they are bundled legally with macOS SDK

+Some Code HERE AMAZING Work by Luca Tedesco, Adam Donenfeld, Mila432, SRY COFFEEPOCKET RUSSIAN I FORGOT YOUR NAME I EDIT IT SOON and little rewriten by me just a little bit.